weilingx46/workshop-ws-5-8-aws/README.md

 AWS Secret Key = INSERT-YOUR-SECRET-KEY
 Default Region name = us-east-2
 ```
-Note that we are working in *us-east-2* as our region!!
+Note that we are working in *us-east-2* as our region!
+Also don't worry about the Default Output Format, just hit enter!

 ### Download claudia.js
 Claudia.js is a nice package that allows us to treat infrastructure as code.
 It lets us take any function we write and upload it as a lambda function.
-We could do this manually on AWS, by clicking around through a bunch of menus, but that wouldn't be very ~software engineer-y~ of us.
+We could do this manually on AWS, by clicking around through a bunch of menus, but that wouldn't be very ~software engineer~ of us.

 `npm install claudia -g`